 BS to BS Handoff:

 The standard shall support handoff during Nomadic operation.
-The standard should support handoff during mobile operation up to 80 km/hr
+The standard should support handoff during mobile operation up to 80 km/hr.
+Seamless handoff may be supported.

 One-way Latency:

 The standard shall support one-way latency of <10ms for packet size ≤200 bytes.
 The standard shall support configurable frame sizes between 5 and 50mS.